 ·

 Maria is scrolling through Instagram while waiting for her coffee to brew.
-One friend just ran a marathon, another is on a Caribbean holiday, and yet another got promoted — complete with a corner office.
-In what seems like a split second, Maria feels like she's failed at life.
+One friend just ran a marathon, another is on a Caribbean holiday, and a third just got promoted.
+In a split second, Maria feels like she's failed at life.
 Sound familiar?

 This urge to compare ourselves to others is as old as human interaction itself.
 You might find yourself wondering how to stop comparing yourself to others and find that self-comparison occupies too much space in your mind.
 The difference is that in the digital age, everyone's "highlight reel" is constantly on display.
 But let's get real for a minute — such comparisons rarely ever make anyone feel better.
 So how can you shift from this counterproductive mindset of comparing yourself to others to one that promotes genuine self-improvement?

-How To Stop Comparing Yourself to Others While Cutting Back or Quitting
+How to Stop Comparing Yourself to Others When You're Trying to Change

 Embarking on a journey to cut back on or quit alcohol is a commendable endeavor.
 Yet, this path often gets laden with an unexpected roadblock: the tendency to compare ourselves to others.
 Whether it's seeing a friend breeze through Dry January without a hiccup or reading about someone's seemingly insurmountable path to sobriety, the examples seem endless.
 This raises an intriguing question: Why, precisely when we are trying to improve, is there a compelling pull to juxtapose our progress with others?
 Let’s explore five common reasons why we compare ourselves to others.